Gets Me Through: Music video

 Two versions of the video exist.
 The first version was banned from MTV, due to it featuring images of flames, destruction, and a room of doves being killed and bleeding to death.
-After the terrorist attacks on September 11, 2001, Osbourne made a cut version of the video, removing most of the flames and destruction, as well as the dove scene, though a clip featuring a television set exploding was still kept in.
+The video was re-edited following the September 11 attacks, removing most of the flames and destruction, as well as editing the dove scenes, though a clip featuring a television set exploding was not removed.